Spayker/a3wasp-core/README.md

 2) server mod
 3) **h**eadless **c**lient mod

+Missions must be assembled from Core, Config and Mission modules.

 ## Running
 Put packed missions (pbo files) in MPMissions folder of your server and run the server + HC processes.